 “[A]s soon as he [Andrew] saw him [Whitaker] he said, ‘That was the Man that said he would set the Barn on Fire over their Heads, if he did not let him in to see the Sight for Nothing.’”

 Besides the barn and stable burning, there were also some outhouses and four to seven houses in town that also caught fire.
-In fact, one newspaper reported that “an ancient Woman and Child were burnt in one of the Houses that were destroyed by the Fire.”
-One newspaper article also discussed the cleanup efforts that ensued after the devastation and reported on some of those who died:
+In fact, the Ipswich Journal reported that “an ancient Woman and Child were burnt in one of the Houses that were destroyed by the Fire.”
+In addition, also among the dead was Shepherd, his wife, his daughter, and one servant.
+The Ipswich Journal also discussed the cleanup efforts that ensued after the devastation and reported on some of those who died:

 “[T]he dead Bodies taken out of the Barn were carry’d in Carts and put into a Hole in the Church Yard; there was among them several Young women of considerable Fortunes, and … Mr. James Brinley, a Wholesale Turner, and Elizabeth his Wife, who had been marry’d but that Morning.”